 CORS - Cross-Origin Resource Sharing

-Cross-origin resource sharing (CORS) is a browser mechanism that controls how content running on other domains can perform two-way interactions with the domain that publishes the policy.
 If another domain is allowed by the policy, then that domain can potentially attack users of the application.
-If a user is logged in to the application, and visits a domain allowed by the policy, then any malicious content running on that domain can potentially retrieve content from the application, and sometimes carry out actions within the security context of the logged in user.
+If a user is logged in to the application, and visits from a domain allowed by the policy, then any malicious content running on that domain can potentially retrieve content from the application, and sometimes carry out actions within the security context of the logged in user.
 These are the steps I usually follow to try and find a CORS vulnerability:

 1. Check if responses have the Access-Control-Allow-Credentials header set to true.
+It specifies that cross-origin requests can include cookies.

 2. If they do, note down which one of those responses might have relevant information to be forwarded to an external domain.